YaminiTheja/Theja/Readme.txt

-# This is just for practise
+# This is just for practise.
+# Welcome to GitHub